caique/motherly/src/slides/02-content.md

 </div>

 <div class="slide">
-    The target is, by 2030, <strong>end preventable deaths of newborns and children under 5 years of age</strong>.
+    The target is, by 2030, <strong>to end preventable deaths of newborns and children under 5 years of age</strong>.
 </div>

 ---